KhronosGroup/glTF/specification/README.md

 ### primitive.indices

-The id of the accessor that contains the indices.
+The ID of the accessor that contains the indices.
 When this is not defined, the primitives should be rendered without indices using `drawArrays()`.

 * **Type**: `string`
 * **Required**: No